This inexpensive smartwatch highlights health and fitness and is surprisingly good for less than $80.

 Samsung's newest smartwatch is its most affordable — and also the best watch for Android users.
 The Galaxy Watch Active sports a faster processor and easier-to-use software than other Android watches that run on Google's Wear OS platform.

 The only downside: The Galaxy Watch Active doesn't have many well-known apps, especially compared with the Apple Watch.
-Luckily, Samsung's built-in apps, including its fitness-focused options, are more than capable of handling.
+Luckily, Samsung's built-in apps, including its fitness-focused options, are more than capable of handling most tasks.

 Read our full Samsung Galaxy Watch Active review.